TimChenDev/FantasticPicture/README.md

 ## Installation

-Add the JitPack repository to your build file
+Add the JitPack repository to your build.gradle file

 ``` gradle
 allprojects {